switchdoclabs/SDL_Arudino_WeatherSenseThunderBoard/README.md

 Installation

-Copy the zip files to your libraries directories and unzip
+Copy the zip files to your arduino libraries directories and unzip

 Restart the Arduino IDE